dune-project/dune-common/README.md

 - MPI (either OpenMPI, lam, or mpich suffice)
 - Python >= 3.7 (interpreter and development kit for building the python bindings)

-For a full explanation of the DUNE installation process please read the [installation notes][installation].
-The following introduction is meant for the impatient.

 License
 -------